 The University Child Development Center will reopen when moving from High Risk to Elevated Risk and communication protocol will be followed to inform all stakeholders of this change giving as much notice as possible.

-An additional transition to note is the requirement by the Department of Human Services, our licensing agency.
-In the event that there is a confirmed case of COVID-19 in a classroom (staff or child), the entire center would need to close for 48 hours.
-The classroom staff and children who were in close contact with the affected individual (this includes that entire cohort of children and all teachers of that group) must quarantine for 14 days.
-Parents/guardians would be notified immediately via the One Call automated system and via a second message through our Constant Contact Email System of the need to pick up their child and quarantine for 14 days.
+In the event that there is a confirmed case of COVID-10 at UCDC, the classroom staff and children who were in close contact with the affected individual (this includes that entire cohort of children and all teachers of that group) must quarantine for 14 days.
+Parents/guardians would be notified immediately via a phone call or the One Call automated systemof the need to pick up their child and quarantine for 14 days.

 Stakeholder Outreach